 He calls not voting an “indictment of the system” and points to “the injustice of all of the people who should have a legitimate say in society, but don’t.”

 While the “indictment” of not-voting remains either invisible or, in fact, capitalized on by those currently in power, Matty believes it to be important.
-Just as voting proponents say that voting is not enough, “I would say, not voting is not enough,” he said.
+Just as voting proponents say that voting is not enough, “I would say, not voting is not enough,” he says.

-“The whole thing with voting is that it’s a way of participation or leveraging power that doesn’t go directly to the issues at hand,” he said.
+“The whole thing with voting is that it’s a way of participation or leveraging power that doesn’t go directly to the issues at hand,” he says.
 “It’s about getting someone into a place of power.
 It’s a cliché at this point, but politicians don’t really care about you or the issues.
 They care about your vote.”

 Matty and other anti-voting advocates point out that the amount of time, effort, and money that goes into election campaigns, especially losing ones, could be much better spent.

-“Highlighting the dispossessed, the marginalized and the excluded in society is where real change always comes from,” Matty said.
+“Highlighting the dispossessed, the marginalized and the excluded in society is where real change always comes from,” Matty says.
 “The point should not be to assimilate or integrate those voices into a system of participation that reduces each of us to a unitary value.
 One single vote.”